A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Methodology

 \subsection{Variants}

 To evaluate the proposed framework, we implemented two emulator families: a simple pixel-to-pixel baseline, denoted as P2P, and a fully convolutional VAE that incorporates spatial information.
-We denote the latter as FC-VAE.
+We denote the latter as FCVAE.
 For each family, we trained two versions: a one-step formulation and a two-step formulation denoted by the suffix \textit{-pre}.
 Table~\ref{tab:meth_summary} summarizes the different instantiations of the proposed emulation framework and their main characteristics.

-\paragraph{Pixel-to-pixel emulator (P2P).} As a first baseline, we implemented a pixel-to-pixel emulator.
-The encoder $E_{{\psi}}$, interpolator $f_\phi$, and decoder $D_{{\theta}}$ are all implemented as multilayer perceptrons (MLPs).
-The structures of $E_{{\psi}}$ and $f_\phi$ are identical except for the input layer size, while the decoder $D_{{\theta}}$ mirrors this structure in reverse.
+\paragraph{Pixel-to-pixel emulator (P2P)} As a first baseline, we implemented a pixel-to-pixel emulator.
+The encoder $E_{{\psi}}$, latent mapping network $g_\phi$, and decoder $D_{{\theta}}$ are all implemented as multilayer perceptrons (MLPs).
+The structures of $E_{{\psi}}$ and $g_\phi$ are identical except for the input layer size, while the decoder $D_{{\theta}}$ mirrors this structure in reverse.
 Since each pixel (spectrum) is processed independently, the emulator focuses in the spectral domain, at the expense of spatial correlations across the scene.

-\paragraph{Fully convolutional VAE (FC-VAE).} In the second family (Figure~\ref{fig:archi}), we adopt a fully convolutional design.
-Both the encoder $E_{{\psi}}$ and interpolator $f_\phi$ start with a $1 \times 1$ pointwise convolution to extract spectral features while preserving spatial resolution.
-This is followed by convolutional layers ($7 \times 7$), and $3 \times 3 \downarrow$) downconvolutional layers, the number of which depends on the tested dataset.
+\paragraph{Fully convolutional VAE (FCVAE)} In the second family (Figure~\ref{fig:archi}), we adopt a fully convolutional design.
+Both the encoder $E_{{\psi}}$ and latent mapping network $g_\phi$ start with a $1 \times 1$ pointwise convolution to extract spectral features while preserving spatial resolution.
+This is followed by a set of $7 \times 7$ convolutional layers and $3 \times 3 \downarrow$ downconvolutional layers.
 Each layer is succeeded by channel normalization.
-The final feature map is projected into $\boldsymbol{\mu}$ and $\log \boldsymbol{\sigma}^2$ through $1 \times 1$ convolutions, representing the mean and log-variance of the approximate posterior $q_{{\psi}}(\mathbf{z}|\mathbf{I})$.
+The exact number of layers are further discussed in section \ref{implementation-details}.
+The final feature map is projected into $\boldsymbol{\mu}$ and $\log \boldsymbol{\sigma}^2$ through $1 \times 1$ convolutions, representing the mean and log-variance of the approximate posterior $q_{{\psi}}(\mathbf{z}|\mathbf{y})$.
 The decoder $D_{{\theta}}$ mirrors this structure in reverse.
 For upsampling, we follow the strategy of \cite{odena2016}: a nearest-neighbor upsampling followed by convolution, which mitigates checkerboard artifacts compared to transpose convolutions.
-Unlike P2P, the FC-VAE directly emulates hyperspectral cubes, thus preserving spatio-spectral coherence.
+Unlike P2P, the FCVAE directly emulates hyperspectral cubes, thus preserving spatio-spectral coherence.